efea-umich/cse-593/main-project/project.typ

 *Rating Scales:*
 We carefully structured Likert scales to capture various levels of user comfort, speed, and preference.
 These scales (e.g., from "Very Uncomfortable" to "Very Comfortable" or "Much Slower" to "Much Faster") were designed to capture granular insights into participant experiences while avoiding ambiguous responses.

-The finalized survey, however, was distributed via Google Forms, with a consent clause at the start stating that participation was voluntary and that no compensation would be provided.
+The finalized survey was distributed via Google Forms, with a consent clause at the start stating that participation was voluntary and that no compensation would be provided.
+The survey starts with demographic information, and then asks the respondent about how they typically use their smartphone and smartwatch.
+Respondents also needed to report

 == Participants

-We selected 30 participants for the survey, aiming for a diverse group in terms of age, gender, and smartwatch usage experience.
+We gathered 30 participants for the survey, aiming for a diverse group in terms of age, gender, and smartwatch usage experience.
 Participants were recruited through online platforms and word-of-mouth referrals to ensure a variety of perspectives.
 The sample size of 30 was chosen to provide meaningful insights while keeping the survey manageable and practical for analysis.
 We included both frequent and occasional smartwatch users to understand different experiences with text-entry on smartwatches.

 === Targeting Different Demographics
 In order to ensure diverse representation, we aimed to gather responses from individuals across various age groups, genders, and levels of smartwatch usage.
 The demographic questions were structured to collect key information that could provide insights into how different groups perceive and use text-entry on smartwatches: